farhanfuadabir/QuizzoBuzz/README.md

 <img align="right" src="https://img.shields.io/github/license/farhanfuadabir/QuizzoBuzz" width="80">

 # QuizzoBuzz

 This is a 6 terminal buzzer system for quiz competitions and has been used by Quanfield Technologies.
+The following applications are used for the development of this project.

+- `AVR Stuidio` - AVR Microcontroller Programming
+- `Proteus Design Suite` - Designing the schematic and PCB layout
+- `TinkedCad` - Terminal box design

 **Developer:** Farhan Fuad Abir, Md.
 Ahasan Atick Faisal